Jaredslocker21/yourcommunity/README.md

 Your Community Blog consists of Member Profiles that have a Role in their Community.
 That wish to have an About Me Page describing what the do and how they engage with their community.
 This is a great template for other organizations to use for their members.

+The live link can be found here: [Live Site](https://yourcommunityblog.herokuapp.com/)

 ![Mock Up](docs/readme_images/multi-screen-mockup.png)

 ## Table of Contents